thoughtworks/smip/README.md

 It offers a higher-level abstraction over the underlying protocol, making it easier to use and understand by providing a cleaner more structured way to define services by leveraging Rust's powerful macro system, something similar to [rocket.rs](https://rocket.rs/) but for SOME/IP.

 # Example
-Here's a simple example of defining a service and method using smip:
+Let's look at a simple "Hello World" example using smip.

 ```rust
 use smip::{Runtime, RuntimeConfig, Service};